H1M4W4R1/Audibility2D/README.md

 # Known Limitations
 - Full-world computations are efficient, but rendering debug gizmos for all tiles can significantly impact performance.
 It is recommended to visualize only selected nodes.
 - You can improve performance by processing only a limited section of the tileset around your entity.
 However, this requires using low-level API.
-- The system is primarily tested on XY tilemaps; other layouts (e.g., XZ) may behave unpredictably.
+- The system supports only XY square (or rectangular) tiles.

 # Warranty
 Audibility2D is experimental for non-standard use cases.
 Use at your own risk.